psisoyev/psisoyev.github.io/_posts/2020-12-18-train-station-tofu.markdown

 It contains method `orRaise` which we call on `Option`.
 If it is empty, we will raise an error, that we will have to handle later on.
 There are other convenience methods to raise an error in different situations that can be found [here](https://github.com/TinkoffCreditSystems/tofu/blob/4337b6370ab0e7251ba87c02d1901e7d82f65b6b/core/src/main/scala/tofu/syntax/error.scala#L43).
 In my opinion, the easiest way to learn all the syntactic sugar is by reading the code.

+Of course, using syntactic sugar is not mandatory.
+There is always an option to call method `raise` on your effect, like we did with `map` of `flatMap`:
+`F.raise(UnexpectedDestination(destination))`.
+It is also typed and would expect a `DepartureError`.

 Handling errors is not much different from `ApplicativeError`/`MonadError` handling.
 However, if there is a class, which has two `ApplicativeError` context bounds, compiler will fail because of two implicit `Applicative` instances.